yomi413/real-estate-management-app/README.md

 1. Open this repository https://github.com/yomi413/final-react-redux-portfolio-project.git;
 2. Clone or download the repository, and save it locally;
-3. Activate the API server by running the following commands;
+3. In the terminal, activate the API server by running the following commands;
    a.
 Run `bundle install`;
    b.
 Run `rake db:migrate`; and
    c.
 Run `rails s -p 3001` to start the API server.